bridgecrewio/aws-collect-unused-security-groups/README.md

 ]
 ```

-Note: Interval time units are in minuets
+Note: Interval time units are in minutes

 ## Contact
 Created by [Bridgecrew](https://www.bridgecrew.io)